leadedge/SpoutRecorder/README.md

 Encodes to a video file using FFmpeg by way of a pipe.
 Resolution and speed are improved over using SpoutCam as a source.
-It's also possible to modify for rgba video if that's necessary.

   F1 to start recording, ESC to quit

 The program can also be started from the command line.
-A batch file "aa-record.bat" can be found in the "\DATA\Scripts" folder and can be run directly or from a command prompt or activated from a program using ShellExecute of similar.
+A batch file "aa-record.bat" in the "\DATA\Scripts" folder can be run directly or from a command prompt or activated from a program using ShellExecute of similar.
 Edit the file for documentation and to change the options.

 After build, SpoutRecorder.exe is copied to the "Binaries" folder.\